jestjs/jest/docs/ExpectAPI.md

 });
 ```

-To test that a specific error is thrown, you can provide an argument:
+You can provide an optional argument to test that a specific error is thrown:

 - regular expression: error message **matches** the pattern
 - string: error message **includes** the substring